getslash/slash/doc/configuration.rst

 Configuration
 =============

 Slash uses a hierarchical configuration structure provided by `Confetti <https://github.com/vmalloc/confetti>`_.
-The configuration values are addressed by their faull path (e.g. ``debug.enabled``, meaning the value called 'enabled' under the branch 'debug').
+The configuration values are addressed by their full path (e.g. ``debug.enabled``, meaning the value called 'enabled' under the branch 'debug').

 Several ways exist to modify configuration values.